onsip/sipjs.com/content/api/0.5.0/outgoingRequest.md

 ---
 title: SIP.OutgoingRequest | SIP.js
+description: In SIP.js, an OutgoingRequest is a data structure that represents an Outgoing SIP Request and its attributes.
 ---

 # SIP.OutgoingRequest

-An OutgoingRequest is a data structure that represents an Outgoing SIP Request and it's attributes.
+An OutgoingRequest is a data structure that represents an Outgoing SIP Request and its attributes.

 * TOC
 {:toc}